-Before going through the if else short-hand statement, we must be familiar with the basic definition, so we know what the short-hand statement actually is.
+Before going through the if-else short-hand statement, we must be familiar with the basic definition, so that we can know what the short-hand statement actually is.
 In basic English, shorthand can be said as “a basic way of writing using abbreviations or symbols”.
 For example, we do not use the full name, Kentucky Fried Chicken, instead we use its abbreviation that is KFC.
 Writing in such a compact manner is known as shorthand.
 Now let us move towards the definition of shorthand with respect to the Python language.

 “An executable statement, written in so compact manner that it comprises of only a single line of code is known as shorthand statement.”

-Python supports many sorts of shorthand statements and with the help of these statements we can write our code in a more compact sort or form using less space.
+Python supports many sorts of shorthand statements and with the help of these statements, we can write our code in a more compact sort or form using less space.
 We learned the original form of “if and else” statement in tutorial #13 of our playlist, we can also write it in a shorthand form of code.

 If we write the statement: